radical-complexity/Project2029-PG/Elections.md

 ## Election Night
 It has long been a tradition that the election be 'called' on election night.
 In an era in which communication is seemingly instant, this would appear to be something that could not only be continued but improved.
-However, if we permit ballots to be counted
+However, if we permit ballots to be counted that were mailed and postmarked on election day, then by definition counting will need to continue beyond election day, and the expectation should be that it is perfectly reasonable for the outcome to not be known for several more days.
+This is a case of managing expectations and re-setting what has become a cultural norm.

 ## Ranked Choice Voting
 First-past-the-post voting and majority-rules voting have led to a system in which voters